ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: cache

-    Specifies whether to cache the value of attributes.
+    Specifies whether to cache the value of properties.
 When caching is  enabled, the instrument driver keeps track of the current instrument  settings and avoids sending redundant commands to the instrument.
 Thus,  you can significantly increase execution speed.
-    The instrument driver can choose to always cache or to never cache  particular attributes regardless of the setting of this attribute.
+    The instrument driver can choose to always cache or to never cache  particular properties regardless of the setting of this property.
-    The default value is VI_TRUE.
+    The default value is True.
 Use :py:meth:`niscope.Session._init_with_options`  to override this value.

     The following table lists the characteristics of this property.